The Center for Orthopedics

 What causes carpal tunnel syndrome?

 “The cause of carpal tunnel syndrome is not completely understood—though we do know that women are three times more likely to develop this condition than men.
+Some known causes of carpal tunnel syndrome are:

-• Repetitive hand or wrist motion over long periods of time
+•Repetitive hand or wrist motion over long •periods of time

-• Hormonal changes due to pregnancy and menopause
+•Hormonal changes due to pregnancy and menopause

 How is carpal tunnel syndrome diagnosed?

-“Carpal tunnel syndrome is normally diagnosed with a test called an electromyogram or EMG, which checks the health of the muscles and the nerves that control them.
-But even when an EMG indicates carpal tunnel syndrome, it doesn't necessarily mean you have it.”
+“Carpal tunnel syndrome is normally diagnosed with a test called an electromyogramor EMG, which checks the health of the muscles and the nerves that control them.
+But even when an EMG indicates carpal tunnel syndrome, it doesn’t necessarily mean you have it.”

 Are patients with carpal tunnel syndrome often mis-diagnosed?

 “Yes.
-Some patients who come in with chronic wrist pain have had an EMG and been diagnosed with carpal tunnel syndrome—but they don't have any numbness or tingling in their hands.
-In these cases, the patients do not have carpal tunnel syndrome; they have basal joint arthritis
+Some patients who come in with chronic wrist pain have had an EMG and been diagnosed with carpal tunnel syndrome—but they don’t have any numbness or tingling in their hands.
+In these cases, the patients do not have carpal tunnel syndrome; they have basal joint arthritis.”
+“On the other hand, you could have a positive EMG test for carpal tunnel syndrome, but that doesn’t necessarily mean you have any symptoms.”

 How is carpal tunnel syndrome treated?